Graeme Hallas: Background

 Graeme Hallas was born in Leeds, West Riding of Yorkshire, England.

 Playing career

+Club career

 Hallas began his amateur career with Dudley Hill ARLFC.
 He played for Hull Kingston Rovers, and was signed by Halifax in October 1992 in exchange for Rob Hutchinson and a fee of £70,000.
 He also played in the Super League for Hull F.C. and the Huddersfield Giants.

 Despite Huddersfield Giants being relegated from the Super League in 2001, Hallas opted to stay with the club and signed a new contract.
 In 2002, Hallas played in Huddersfield Giants' victory over Leigh Centurions in the Northern Ford Premiership Grand Final.
 He left the club at the end of the season and joined the newly formed York City Knights.
 He appeared 22 times for the club in the 2003 season, scoring nine tries.

 International honours

 Hallas was selected for the 1992 Great Britain Lions tour of Australia and New Zealand.